leclubme/leclubme.github.io/_drafts/2018-04-28-marketing-advisor.md

 ## Key facts:
 ------
-* Job type: Part-time;
+* Job type: Part-time, ~1-2 days/month;
-* Experience level: Medium to Senior;
+* Experience: 4+ years;
 * Location: Work from anywhere within EET +/- 5;
-* Role: Marketing;
-* Languages: Russian and/or Latvian.
+* Languages: Russian/Latvian.
-* Application Deadline: 25 May

-## Benefits
+## What's in it for you?
 ------
-* Early-stage work in a startup that can go big;
+* The drive of helping exciting early-stage startup, that can go big.
+Your work will make a difference.
 * Remote/Work from home;
-* Flexible schedule (weekly involvement, ~2 days/mo on average)
-* No corporate bullshit.
+* Share your know-how and see how it leads to growing a new company;
+* Reasonable retention fee + stock options possible.

 ### About us 📖